superfly/docs/machines/flyctl/fly-machine-run.html.md

 </div>

-## Set Fly Proxy auto start and auto stop
+## Set Fly Proxy autostop/autostart

 The `--autostart` and `--autostop` flags only work on Machines with Fly Proxy services configured.
-[Read more about Fly Proxy auto start and auto stop](/docs/launch/autostart-stop/#how-it-works).
+Learn more about [how Fly Proxy autostop/autostart works](/docs/reference/fly-proxy-autostop-autostart/) and [how to configure it](/docs/launch/autostop-autostart/).

 In a Machine service's configuration, `autostop` and `autostart` settings are optional.